Command & Conquer: Generals – Zero Hour: Multiplayer

-The game can be played through Gameranger (requires the latest version of the game with patch 1.04).
+The game can be played through local area network (LAN), Internet connections like Gameranger or Radmin VPN (the latest version of the game with patch 1.04 is required).

+Development

+The source code for Zero Hour and the original game was released under the GPL v3 license in 2025.

 Reception

 The editors of Computer Gaming World nominated Zero Hour for their 2003 "Expansion Pack of the Year" award, which ultimately went to Battlefield 1942: Secret Weapons of WWII.